Yechinalokesh/Cryptography/README.md

 ## 🎬 Ready to see it in action?

+(You've already seen the main link above, but you can keep this section if you like, or remove it since the link is now at the top)

-Just click the link below and enjoy the animation:
+Just click the link below (or the one at the very top!) and enjoy the animation:
 👉 [**Watch the Cryptography Story Unfold**](https://yechinalokesh.github.io/Yechinalokesh-cryptography-case-study/)

 ---